Actuarial-Control-Cycle-T1-2026/group-page-showcase-space-miners/README.md

 offering these insurance products to CQMC is expected to be a profitable business venture for Galaxy General.
 However, it is to be noted that each solar system should place priority on different hazard areas according to their distinct operational and environmental characteristics.
-[Click on the arrows for more information]
+[Click on the arrows for more information.]

 <details>
 <summary> Helionis Cluster</summary>